High-Silicon Brazing Wire vs Standard Aluminum Filler

 Common Mistake With High-Silicon Brazing Wire

 Using ER4047 for structural aluminum welding expecting higher strength.
-ER4047 is weaker than ER4043 (28 ksi vs 33 ksi tensile).
-Its advantage is fluidity and crack resistance, not strength.
-For structural aluminum, ER4043 or ER5356 is correct.
+ER4047 and ER4043 have comparable tensile strength (28 ksi vs 26 ksi), but neither is a structural filler.
+Their advantage is fluidity and crack resistance.
+For structural aluminum, ER5356 is the correct choice.

 Where to Buy